howeyc/ledger/ledger/book/src/02_Accounts.md

 ## Only Leaf (Max Depth) Accounts

-If we are only intersted in the highest depth accounts and not interested in seeing all the parent account levels we can get that, just run `ledger -f ledger.dat accounts -l`
+If we are only interested in the highest depth accounts and not interested in seeing all the parent account levels we can get that, just run `ledger -f ledger.dat accounts -l`